 Drill Down Reports in Power BI

-Now you can see the column chart that shows the Sales by product Subcategory.
-However, this is only showing for the Bikes category (not the accessories, or the Clothing).
+You can see the column chart showing the Sales by product Subcategory.
+However, this only shows for the Bikes category (not the accessories or the Clothing).
 If you observe closely, Power BI added the Bikes under the filter section.

 Now you can see the Road Bikes Sales by product Color

-Click the Drill up button to go to the previous level
+Click the Power BI Drill up button to go to the previous level

 Click on the See Data button to see the data that we used to create this report.